-Emphasis of Matter - Basis of Accounting
+Emphasis of matter - basis of accounting

-Without modifying my opinion, attention is drawn to Note 1 which describes the basis of accounting.
-The current-year financial sustainability statement has been prepared in accordance with the Financial Management (Sustainability) Guideline 2013 for the purpose of fulfilling the Council's reporting responsibilities under the Local Government Regulation 2012.
+I draw attention to Note 1 which describes the basis of accounting.
+The current-year financial sustainability statement has been prepared in accordance with the Financial Management (Sustainability) Guideline 2013 for the purpose of fulfilling the council's reporting responsibilities under the Local Government Regulation 2012.
 As a result, the statement may not be suitable for another purpose.
+My opinion is not modified in respect of this matter.